daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

-# Sentiment Analysis for online products and their fan pages
+# Sentiment Analysis (demo) for online products and their fan pages

 ## Category: